AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 LMS systems MUST meet the following requirements to conform to this specification:

-1. The LMS MUST implement a means to import course structures as defined in section 6.1.
+* The LMS MUST implement a means to import course structures as defined in Section 6.1.
-2. The LMS SHOULD implement a means to export course structures as defined in section 6.1.
+* The LMS SHOULD implement a means to export course structures as defined in Section 6.1.

 <a name="course_structures"/>
 ## 6.1 Course structure requirements